KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

    - node_helper.js: Line 91, Column 55: 'stderr' is defined but never used. (rule: no-unused-vars)
    - node_helper.js: Line 106, Column 48: 'stdout' is defined but never used. (rule: no-unused-vars)
    - node_helper.js: Line 106, Column 56: 'stderr' is defined but never used. (rule: no-unused-vars)
+   - package.json: Line 5, Column 5: Package top-level property "repository" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 9, Column 5: Package top-level property "keywords" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 15, Column 5: Package top-level property "author" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 16, Column 5: Package top-level property "license" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)

 ### [PiDisplaySleep by RpDp-git](https://github.com/RpDp-git/PiDisplaySleep)